MeV to multi-TeV thermal WIMPs: most conservative limits: Limits from CMB, -ray and cosmic-ray observations

-\underline{\textit{AMS-02:}} DM annihilation induced positrons undergo diffusion and energy losses while propagating through the Milky Way (MW) halo and can contribute to the AMS-02 data of the cosmic-ray positron flux in the energy range $500\,{\rm MeV} - 1\,{\rm TeV}$~\cite{AMS:2019rhg}.
+DM annihilations induced positrons undergo diffusion and energy losses while propagating through the Milky Way (MW) halo and can contribute to the AMS-02 observation of the cosmic-ray positron flux in the energy range $500\,{\rm MeV} - 1\,{\rm TeV}$~\cite{AMS:2019rhg}.
+The propagation equation of such positrons is~\cite{Leane:2018kjk},